 What was the plan for escape!
 Orville looked around.
 There were maybe 50 in the village, armed but with wooden and metal instruments, nothing as sophisticated as ballistics and certainly not laser weapons.
 All the warriors seemed keen to attack the Sapiens, and Pranxas was so scared for his life he would do anything to redeem himself in the eyes of the village.
 Therefore all, at a given signal, would attack at the same time in a disorganised melange.
 Orville decided that he must set his laser on wide stun, then when they attacked he could incapacitate most without permanent injury.
 Also he rigged up a gadget which when connected to the laser created a visible golden field around the laser.
 If he used this gadget correctly he felt he could create a saintly appearance, and under cover of this escape.
 Or so he hoped - he was relying a great deal on the tribe's primitive superstition.
 Had he gauged this correctly?

 Orville and Harley were both amazed at Michelle.
 She worked so fast, and concentrated so much on her healing she didn't notice the tribe's worrying and menacing looks.
-Sitting there with his good hand clasped between hers staring at his forehead, she became trance-like.
+Sitting there with the patient's good hand clasped between hers staring at his forehead, she became trance-like.
 After an hour or so of increasing tension, Michelle stood up and said "I am convinced he will get better but not for many hours.
 He needs to be on his own without all these tense worried people surrounding him."
 She stopped, and Orville, incredulous, asked "That is all you have to say?
 Is that what I am supposed to tell the chief?"

 "I don't know what you should tell the chief, but it is clear that if he is left on his own away from this debilitating atmosphere, he will recover.
 There are probably some here who would even wish him dead - after all he is the chief's son; they can't be much help."
 Orville looked at her, this wasn't the hardened practitioner he had known for many years - she would have laughed cynically at this ten years ago.
 But then they were all changing under this environment governed by survival; he accepted what she said.
 How was he going to convince the chief and the rest of the tribe?